 Activities & Entertainment

 As part of its Luxury Included service, guests can enjoy everything from PADI-certified scuba diving and non-motorized water sports, to golf and tennis.
 One afternoon I went tubing, and later convinced a few of my new agent friends to join me on a snorkel cruise with Captain Macca, which was so much fun!
-We hand fed fish and saw all manner of wild life.
+We hand-fed fish and saw all manner of wildlife.
 Highly recommend!

 From my balcony, I got to enjoy cheering on several games of beach volleyball and shuffleboard.
 The activities staff were active participants and ensured everyone had a great time!

-There is nighttime entertainment as well, including themed nights and late-night pool parties.
+There is night time entertainment as well, including themed nights and late-night pool parties.
 This I left to those who travel without back rub creams. 🙂

-And of course island excursions are available to book though COVID-certified providers.
+And of course island excursions are available to book through COVID-certified providers.
 While I was in Jamaica, the Prime Minister instituted an island-wide curfew in the weeks leading up to Easter to curb the spread of the disease.
 While there was no significant effect at the resort, it did affect my ability to book excursions.
 All excursions departed in the morning to have guests back at the resort by a certain time in the afternoon, and give workers sufficient time to get home.
 As my mornings were unavailable, I was unable to sign up for an excursion.
 This wasn’t my first visit to Jamaica, so I focused my afternoon energy on activities at the resort and was quite content.

 I even hopped over to sister resort Sandals Royal Caribbean to check out the lay of the land.
 It is just as close to the airport, and a short, five minute transfer from Sandals Montego Bay.